Espadon-upf/moodle-gift-converter/README.md

 - C
 - D

-That the correct answer is 'A' with 50% negative points.
+That the correct answer is 'A' and you have set 50% negative points.
 B,C and D are worth '**-0,5**'.

 ### ponderation multichoice